endg/edww/content/en/2017-08-24-so-gh-email.md

 slug: so-gh-email
 ---

 Everyone understands the importance of [an uninterrupted block of time](http://heeris.id.au/2013/this-is-why-you-shouldnt-interrupt-a-programmer/), especially to programmers.
 To me, the #1 source of distraction is emails.^[I can handle social media well.
-I limit my time on Twitter to be 10 minutes per day.
+I limit my time on tw to be 10 minutes per day.
 I pretty much don't use Facebook or other social media websites or apps at all.]
 When I really need to get some serious work done, I have to close the Gmail tab in my browser, otherwise I cannot help looking at new emails, even though I still have other emails that I have not replied.
 I think I reached the goal "Inbox Zero" once a couple of years ago, and usually I have about 40 emails left in my inbox.

 ## TL;DR